 Dr. Shapiro completed medical school at McGill University and trained at the University of Toronto for her Masters of Health Science in Community Health and Epidemiology.
 She trained in Family Medicine and is certified by the Canadian College of Family Practice.
-She concluded her specialty training in Community Medicine receiving her Fellowship in Community Medicine from the Royal College of Physicians and Surgeons of Canada.
-She holds a Fellowship in Family Medicine and is a NAMS credentialed menopause specialist.
+She concluded her specialty training in Preventive Medicine and Public Health, receiving her Fellowship from the Royal College of Physicians and Surgeons of Canada.
+She holds a Fellowship in Family Medicine and is a North American Menopause Society credentialed menopause specialist.

 Dr. Shapiro received an Award of Excellence from the College of Family Physicians of Canada for her lifelong commitment and dedication to family medicine in 2008.
 As well she was awarded the Excellence in Creative Professional Activity in 2008 by the University of Toronto, Department of Family and Community Medicine.

-Her national best selling book, Life in the Balance: My Journey with Breast Cancer, was released in Fall 2006.
+Her national best-selling book, Life in the Balance: My Journey with Breast Cancer, was released in Fall 2006.

 - 2015 – Named Member of the Order of Canada